How To Use Pinterest the Right Way to Plan Your Wedding

-If you you are wanting to stay ahead on on trend Pinterest might not be the place to look for inspiration.
+If you you are wanting to stay ahead of the trends, Pinterest might not be the place to look for inspiration.
 Pinterest is great for ideas for your flowers, reception, ceremony and pretty much any other part of your wedding day.
 What Pinterest doesn’t do is let you know the things that might be heading out of being on trend.
-By no means does this mean you can still do it if thats the look you are going for.
-Its your do so you do you.
+By no means does this mean you can’t still do it if thats the look you are going for.
+Its your day, so you do you.
 All I am saying is if you are trying to stay up with the trends it might be better to find your inspiration from wedding blogs like Junebug Weddings or Green Wedding Shoes.
 These blogs post the latest on trend themes, colors, dress styles and everything else.

 Use Pinterest For Inspiration and Let The Professionals Do the Rest

 I use Pinterest a lot when it comes to home decor inspiration (since we are STILL renoing our home), dyi projects, landscaping ideas and party planning.
 You can absolutely do the same with using it to help plan your wedding day.
 I would use Pinterest to find a starting point to a style you like.
 You can also use it as a way to show the types of flowers, the types of table decor, the types of dresses, and the types of photos you like but then let the professionals take your inspiration and let them do what they do best.
 When you allow yourself to take a step back from the process just slightly and give all the vendors you have chosen because you love their work or product room to work, it allows them to come up with something in your style that is unique to you and that will best represent your wedding day.